 Then add a large amount of Glitterific paint to the inside of the hoop.
 Spread into an even layer with a paintbrush.
 I used the clear holographic paint for all of my ornaments.

 Then add snow paint to the inside surface of the hoop as well as the outside edge as shown below.
 This covers everything up and makes it look more like an ornament.
-Applying with a pallette knife is best for this type of paint.

 Once completely covered, set aside and allow to dry completely.
 It takes about 24 hours to dry especially if you have applied a thick coat.